Best Flea & Tick Prevention 2026: Simparica Trio Wins

 Why collars still work: The Seresto collar uses sustained-release technology to deliver imidacloprid and flumethrin continuously for up to 8 months.
 At roughly $7.50/month, it's the most cost-effective option on this list.
 The collar is water-resistant (effective through bathing and rain) and odorless once the initial chemical smell dissipates.

 Important context: The Seresto collar has faced scrutiny from the EPA following reports of adverse incidents.
-Bayer (now Elanco) maintains the collar's safety profile, and it remains one of the most widely used flea and tick products globally.
+Elanco (which acquired the product from Bayer) maintains the collar's safety profile, and it remains one of the most widely used flea and tick products globally.
 We recommend discussing it with your vet, particularly for dogs that share close quarters with small children or other pets that might chew on the collar.

 The collar works best when fitted snugly enough to maintain constant skin contact — you should be able to fit two fingers between the collar and your dog's neck.
 Trim excess length to prevent chewing.